 Aussie Trenchless Pty Ltd ATF the Aussie Plant Hire Trust ABN 76 896 042 584

 1. DEFINITIONS AND INTERPRETATION

-III.
-“Goods” means the articles or things or any of them described in the Order and includes their packaging and any replacement goods.
+iii.
+“Goods” means the articles or things, materials, profile, equipment, and spare parts or any of them described in the Order and includes their packaging and any replacement goods.

-VII.
-“Services” means the technical advice on products, & processers, liner design, and estimation or maintenance services given or provided by or on behalf of Aussie in connection with the Goods.
+viii.
+“Services” means the technical advice and training on products and processes, incl. liner design, estimation or maintenance services given or provided by or on behalf of Aussie in connection with the Goods.

 The following rules of interpretation apply unless the context requires otherwise:

 i. headings are for convenience only and do not affect interpretation;